Skip to content

 • to be registered with the UK Health and Care Professions Council or relevant healthcare registrant body.
 Confirmed via HCPC registration uploaded onto application.

-• to have employment-based access to appropriate patient groups (breast screening patients or symptomatic patients).
-Confirmed via personal statement, employment history, or reference.
+• To have employment-based access to appropriate patient groups (details as follows) To be confirmed via personal statement or reference :

 Undergraduate degree or equivalent